Can’t Sleep? Try Taking Raw Honey to Sleep Like a Baby

 I really have problems sleeping.
 A LOT.
 I toss and turn half the night trying to fall asleep, then once I do fall asleep I wake up in the middle of the night.
 I end up feeling exhausted in the morning and am a real witch during the day because I’m so dang tired.

-That’s changed since I started taking raw honey to sleep at night.
+That’s changed since I started free dating sites for gays at night.
 I now fall asleep quickly and stay asleep all night.

 I’m always on the lookout for an all natural sleep remedy that works.
 I knew raw honey had a lot of beneficial properties, but I had no clue how powerful raw honey when it came to treating insomnia.
 I think it’s majorly overlooked as a natural sleep remedy.

 But then I wondered, does raw honey make you sleep?
 How do you take it?
 How much are you supposed to take?
 I looked around the web, and found there’s a lot of raw honey sleep recipes out there.
 Did they taste good?
 Did they WORK?